matthewwall/weewx-interceptor/readme.txt

 How it works

-The driver runs a web server on a thread separate from the primary weewx thread.
+The driver runs a socket server on a dedicated thread.
 Data posted to that server are parsed then processed as sensor inputs.

 There are many options for getting data to the driver.
 Here are some examples, from simplest to most complicated.